kaganatreviro/android/README.md

 - Material Design Components: For implementing modern UI components.
 - And much more (etc.)

+### Dependency Management
+All dependencies are managed and stored in the libs.versions.toml file.

 ## Contributing
 ### Contributing
 #### Guidelines